 - Sort through the craft supplies.
 Throw away the broken crayons, dried up markers, and colored pencils down to the nub.
 Recycle paper scraps, and all the art supplies you kept that haven’t been used in a while.

 I know toy organization is hard, but it’s not impossible.
+You have your piles.
+Decide what to sell, donate, or throw away.

 - Throw away random cords.